shahnewaz469/TableViewConfigurator/README.md

 `TableViewConfigurator` is based around the concepts of `RowConfiguration` and `SectionConfiguration`.

 At the bottom of the conceptual hierachy is the `RowConfiguration`.
 A `RowConfiguration` allows you to specify individual rows or groups of rows that should appear in your `UITableView`.
-The two flavors it currently comes in are `ConstantRowConfiguration` and `ModelRowConfiguration`.
+It currently comes in two flavors: `ConstantRowConfiguration` and `ModelRowConfiguration`.

 #### ConstantRowConfiguration